hobbysiege/terrain-tiles/README.md

 For the cardboard prototype I used a cutting mat, hobby knife, metal ruler, hot glue, and a permanent marker.

 ## Reference Material
-Check out the folder in this repository for a [2D SVG](files/terrain-tiles.svg), and a 3D Model (coming soon), if you print this, let me know!
+Check out the `files` folder in this repository for a 2D SVG, and a 3D Model, if you print this, let me know!
 Feel free to add some texture to the tiles and share that back here.

 ## How To
 A more detailed guide will be procided in a [separate markdown file shortly](how-to.md).
 I took some pictures for it already, I just need to finish writing it.